GRAAL-Lab/graal_utils/graal_website/README.md

 By now the only page not built like this, but as a Joomla Article, is the "Phd Theses" page, due to how the Bibtex plugin works (the {bibtex} hook is catched only on Articles).

-At the end of this file are the CSS modifications added in the Custom CSS of the Helix, edited via `System->Site Template Styles->shaper_helixultimate - Default" and then clicking on **Template Options**.
+At the end of this file are the CSS modifications added in the Custom CSS of the Helix style.

 ## Page: Projects